 - Loss of future earnings due to an inability to perform the same work

-This type of damage award is not as easily quantified as economic damages, but it can be just as important to the financial recovery process.
+This type of compensation is not as easily quantified as economic damages, but it can be just as important to the financial recovery process.
 Non-economic damages may include: